Ly0n/awesome-robotic-tooling/README.md

 * [Automotive Grade Linux](https://www.automotivelinux.org/) - Automotive Grade Linux is a collaborative open source project that is bringing together automakers, suppliers and technology companies to accelerate the development and adoption of a fully open software stack for the connected car

 ## Development Environment
-### Template
-* [ROS](https://github.com/leggedrobotics/ros_best_practices/tree/master/ros_package_template) - Template for ROS node standardization in C++
-* [Launch](https://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20tips%20for%20larger%20projects) - Templates on how to create launch files for larger projects
-* [Bash](https://github.com/ralish/bash-script-template) - A bash scripting template incorporating best practices & several useful functions
-* [URDF](https://wiki.ros.org/urdf/Examples) - Examples on how to create Unified Robot Description Format (URDF) for different kinds of robots
-* [Python](http://wiki.ros.org/PyStyleGuide) - Style guide to be followed in writing Python code for ROS
-* [Docker](https://ade-cli.readthedocs.io/en/latest/create-custom-base-image.html) - The Dockerfile in the minimal-ade project shows a minimal example of how to create a custom base image

 ### Code and Run
 * [Vim-ros](https://github.com/taketwo/vim-ros) - Vim plugin for ROS development